jshwelz/webrtc-js/readme.md

 voxbone.Logger.log_level.INFO -- Everything goes to console
 voxbone.Logger.log_level.ERROR -- Only errors are sent to console voxbone.Logger.log_level.NONE  -- No logs are sent to console

+Enhancement summary:
+* Moving to a [semver](semver.org) version numbering scheme
+* Integration of a new WebRTC call monitoring system (in addition to Voxbone's existing systems)
+* Consolidation of JavaScript files
+* Console log supression

 # webrtc-js (Needs update)